-If you install stamped concrete, you should be maintaining stamped concrete.
+If you install stamped concrete, you should be maintaining and resealing stamped concrete.
 You already have all the equipment you need, and unless you have a lot of failures with your work, you probably have the experience and training you need as well.
 Offering an annual maintenance program on your work, or any stamped concrete work for that matter, is a good source of revenue that does not require much in the way of equipment or mental gymnastics.
 If you install stamped concrete, collect a check, and hope the homeowner loses your business card after you leave, you are missing the boat.

 As we all know, stamped concrete is a premium product, and being so, it typically attracts more attention from the owner.
 For those who have a stamped concrete patio, pool deck or driveway, each spring usually involves some type of an assessment of the overall look of their concrete.
 They paid a premium for their stamped concrete, so it usually goes without saying they want it to look good.

 If their stamped concrete does not meet their expectations, the default conclusion always seems to be, “It must be time to reseal.”
 In my years of troubleshooting, I have found a lack of understanding, predominately at the homeowner level, of the expected working life of sealers and of how best to maintain their stamped concrete.
 I have also found a lack of qualified installers marketing and selling maintenance programs for stamped concrete.
 With a large segment of those owning stamped concrete looking for maintenance professionals, the demand is high, and with few professionals offering these services, the supply is low.
 You don’t need to be an economist to see that maintaining stamped concrete could be a nice source of revenue for the stamped concrete installer.